Skip to Main Content

 See this wiki page for a more comprehensive guide.

 Before diving into your search, it's a good idea to spend a few minutes thinking about how you're going to search.
-This worksheet will help you identify the key concepts and databases, and create a search strategy using techniques like AND, OR, quotation marks and truncation.
+This worksheet will help you identify the key concepts and databases, and create a search strategy using key techniques to build your search.